Curriculum & Requirements

 7. National and International Security & Conflict

 Among the six (6) electives, a student may take only three electives from one department.
 For the major as a whole, a student may not take more than five (5) courses from one department (with the exception of SPI courses).
+Again, please note that all courses are recorded based on the home department title, no cross-listed departments will be taken into account.

 Regional Focus: Students should also pursue regional focus across their SPIA coursework.
 Thus, across the SPIA prerequisites, core, and electives, students must take at least two courses that focus substantively on a particular continent.
 The senior thesis can count toward the regional focus requirement.